 NieuCommunities is described as a community of discipleship and disciple training.
 Far from the inwardly-focused approach often found in churches, people are equipped for ministry in the neighborhood, in order to serve wherever they may go – not to simply for the self-preservation of the local system.
 Apprentices are given a chance to experience community, cultivate spiritual disicplines and missional engagement, and receive coaching/spiritual direction along the way.
 Rather than trying to hoard all these gifted people in one place, NieuCommunities celebrates occasions when these apprentices are sent out by the Holy Spirit to listen and submerge into new contexts, contend with new issues, imagine and invite new possibilities and entrust themselves to God’s outcomes.

 After reading the book, I sent author Jon Huckins a few questions/reactions.
-I’ll share these in my next post.
+Check out the conversation in my next post.

 Have you still not picked up a copy of this book?
 Seriously?
 Click the image below and the magic of the interweb will take you to Amazon.
 A few clicks more and a kindly delivery person will bring it to your house…and there will much rejoicing throughout the land.